 This is our story with God.
 This is the story of God the Father and Jesus.
+While it's not the perfect analogy, its draws us towards the emotions surrounding the sacrifice that was necessary.
 Jesus Praying in the garden, is the father and sons last exchange before the "oldest son" lets go of the rope.

-Three times Jesus in anguish asks God. "is this the only way?
+Three times Jesus in anguish asks God.
+"Is this the only way?
 Do I really have to die?"
 And the father says, "yes, my son.
 You have to die, you have to go to the cross, because they are worth it."
 God wants his children.
 Going through the horrific pain of watching his beloved son die was worth having a relationship with you.